PyMoDAQ/PyMoDAQ/docs/src/example/arduino_ubuntu.rst

 Initialization
 ++++++++++++++

-We now have to implement the initialization of the communication, which will be triggered when we click the *Init.
+We now have to implement the initialization of the communication, the method *ini_detector* will be triggered when we click the
+*Init.
 Detector* of the interface.
+The corresponding method in the pyFirmata2 script is *__init__*.

 First, we should get the name of the communication port opened with the board.
 This is done with the instruction *PORT = Arduino.AUTODETECT*.